dustinpfister/blog_posts/_posts/js-javascript-foreach.md

 ---
-title: JavaScript forEach with arrays and objects in general
+title: JavaScript forEach with array methods, while loops, and objects in general
 date: 2019-02-16 10:39:00
 tags: [js]
 layout: post
 categories: js
 id: 384
-updated: 2020-06-26 10:55:11
+updated: 2020-06-26 11:04:40
-version: 1.52
+version: 1.53
 ---

 In javaScript there is the [Array.prototype.forEach](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) method that is often used as a quick way to go about looping over the contents of an array.
 However there are other Array prototype methods that do the same thing, but might be a better choice depending on what you want to do with an Array.
 Some such methods are Array prototype methods like [Array.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map), that can be used to create a new array based off of each element value in an array that it is called off for example.Another array prototype method that comes to mind would be [Array.filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) that will, as the same suggests, filter out any elements that are not wanted in the array given a certain condition that is given in the body of a method.